Do you have a healthy targeted resume? If not, can you diagnose what’s wrong with it?

 Dedicated pediatrician with a year’s experience in preventive care.
 Seeking to grow and bring healthcare excellence at XYZ Hospital.

-- Notable member of American Association of Pediatric.
+- Notable member of the Canadian Association of Pediatric

 2018- Present date